Meet the great mashed chickpea salad!

 MASHED CHICKPEA SALAD

-Meet the great mashed chickpea salad!
-It also works well in lettuce wraps or scooped up with sliced colored bell peppers, cucumbers, celery, etc. And of course, it’s also a great sandwich filler.
+The great mashed chickpea salad, works well in lettuce wraps, served on a bed of leafy greens or scooped up with sliced colored bell peppers, cucumbers, celery, etc. And of course, it’s also a great sandwich filler!

 - 1 can (15 oz) chickpeas (garbanzo beans), drained and rinsed